 The Smithsonian National Zoo in Washington, D.C boasts one of the most complete collections of animal life on the East Coast.
 Located just north of the heart of the nation's capital, the Zoo has long served as a favorite outing for locals and tourists alike.
-As the official partner of the Smithsonian National Zoo, we have the best hints and tips to help your zoo trip go smoothly.
+As the official parking partner of the Smithsonian National Zoo, we have the best hints and tips to help your zoo trip go smoothly.
+Find National Zoo parking through Parking Panda and spend more time seeing the animals instead of fighting for a parking space.

 10 Things You Need To Know About National Zoo Parking